What Materials Are My Walls Made Of? - Surewise

 Concrete

-Concrete blocks are starting to give bricks a run for their money when it comes to construction material used.
+Concrete blocks are starting to give bricks a run for their money when it comes to construction materials used.
 They’re easy to create, easy to use and can be quite energy-efficient if paired with certain types of cladding.
 They’re typically built around a steel frame and, because they can be poured into different shapes, you have a degree of customisation that is missing from bricks and stone.

 It’s important to note that while there are many cost-related benefits to concrete blocks, they are not as weather-resistant as brick and stone, especially in areas with particularly high rainfall, flood-prone areas, and even spots close to the sea where salt and wind can take their toll.